 Accounting-Based Valuation Approach

 What happens when none of these methods is available?
-In those cases, the best approach may be to use accounting-based measures of asset value.
-This does not, of course, mean simply assuming that the value of an asset recorded in the accounts represents its market value.
+The best approach may be to use accounting-based measures of asset value.
+This does not mean simply assuming that the value of an asset recorded in the accounts represents its market value.
 That is unlikely.
 Rather the accounting-based asset value (AAV) provides a starting point.
-Estimating market value requires an understanding of the accounting standards under which the asset was recorded and adjustments to reflect, among other things, the difference between economic and accounting depreciation, the evolution (favourable or unfavourable) of important risks, the effects of competition, and the macroeconomic environment (interest rates, inflation, exchange rates, economic growth prospects).
-These factors make the application of AAV challenging, but they must be considered to infer reasonable market values.
+Estimating market value requires an understanding of the accounting standards under which the asset was recorded and adjustments to reflect, among other things, the difference between economic and accounting depreciation, the evolution (favourable or unfavourable) of important risks, the effects of competition, and the macroeconomic environment (interest rates, inflation, exchange rates and economic growth prospects).
+These factors make the application of AAV challenging but they must be considered to infer reasonable market values.

-This chapter explores situations when AAV may be appropriate and raises issues that may affect the interpretation of accounting values in the search for market value in those cases where other methods cannot be applied.
-We also consider certain special cases: debt as well as assets that are regulated on the basis of accounting values.
+This chapter explores situations when AAV may be appropriate and raises issues that may affect the interpretation of accounting values in the search for market value when other methods cannot be applied.
+We also consider certain special cases: both debt and assets that are regulated on the basis of accounting values.

 The first step in a valuation exercise is to determine what is being valued.
 When a valuation is required in an arbitration, it typically will concern either an asset or a liability of an investor or a corporation, or the company itself.
-As Figure 1 illustrates, this can include the valuation of specific assets (such as a plant, a contract or a patent), or specific claims over a company’s assets (e.g., equity versus debt); or all assets of a business (known as the enterprise value).
-It is also possible to value a specific conduct (such as the effects of illegal anti-competitive practices), or a specific opportunity (e.g., the loss of ability to launch a new product or venture), or legal rights (such as intellectual property rights).
+As Figure 1 illustrates, below, this can include the valuation of specific assets (such as a plant, a contract or a patent) or specific claims over a company’s assets (e.g., equity versus debt), or all assets of a business (known as the enterprise value).
+It is also possible to value a specific conduct (such as the effects of illegal anti-competitive practices) or a specific opportunity (e.g., the loss of ability to launch a new product or venture) or legal rights (such as intellectual property rights).